 "Many people who are experiencing homelessness have untreated mental illness or substance use issues," Jewett said.
 "Just giving them an apartment doesn't do enough to address the underlying issues.
 Without wraparound services, many people will end up back on the street again."

 As a health system, M Health Fairview is well positioned to offer these wraparound programs – including social services, job counseling, nutrition counseling, medical or substance use treatment, and mental health treatment.
 Access to these services at Bethesda will increase shelter residents' chances of maintaining stable housing.
 Upon that foundation, they can begin to build a healthier future.

-"As a large healthcare organization in the region, we have the right platform to address these issues in partnership with our community and government partners," said Keith Allen, manager of community collaborations for M Health Fairview.
-"Because 90 percent of health happens in the community, this is where we can make an impact.
+"As a large healthcare organization in the region, we have the right platform to address these issues in partnership with our community and government partners," said Keith Allen, senior manager of community health programs for M Health Fairview.
+"Because 80 percent of health happens in the community, this is where we can make an impact.
 We don't have to wait for folks to come to our brick-and-mortar facilities to support their wellbeing."